All Episodes

 Yes, I think it's pure political correctness.

-Well, see, that's that that would be uh, I don't want to call it knee-jerk, but but that would be an understandable reaction.
+Well, see, that would be, I don't want to call it a knee-jerk, but that would be an understandable reaction.

-Here you have Barack Hussein, oh, and the Democrat Party making all these moves, and you just you can't look at it as an isolated move.
+Here you have Barack Hussein O in the Democrat Party making all these moves, and you can't look at it as an isolated move.

-You have to look at everything Obama's doing is uh part of his agenda.
+You have to look at everything Obama's doing as part of his agenda.

-I mean, one of one of the things that people who are paying attention realize is that the entire Obama presidency has been an assault on America as founded, and has been all about transforming America into something she would never found it to be.
+I mean, one of the things that people who are paying attention realize is that the entire Obama presidency has been an assault on America as founded and has been all about transforming America into something she would never founded to be.

 Because Obama and people like him believe this country is illegitimate, immoral.